patrickboswell/CourseProject/README.md

 - x_test.txt
 - y_test.txt

 ## Section 2.
-Extract only the measurements on the mean and standard deviation for each measurement.
+Extract only the mean and standard deviation for each measurement.
-Create a vector that contains the columns that meet the conditions for mean and standard deviation. x_test data and x_train data tables are transformed to only contain desired columns.
+Create a vector that contains the columns names that meet the conditions for mean and standard deviation. x_test data and x_train data tables are transformed to only contain desired columns.
 All tables are then merged into a single data set including descriptive activity names.